RepinDM/weblarek/README.md

 - Local fallback data currently contains only a small subset of products.
 - Checkout requires a successful order API response.
 If the request fails or times out, the app shows an error and keeps the order data for retry.
 - There are no automated UI tests in the project.
-- No production deployment URL is configured yet.

 ## Screenshots